Roxton, Bedfordshire: A1 road bridges

 The A1 northbound carriageway is carried over the Ouse by a sandstone bridge built in October 1820.
 Listing particulars state the bridge to be about 50 m long and 10 m wide.
 There are three broad, low arches built with blocks of Bramley Fall stone from a quarry near Leeds.
 A rounded towpath archway passes through the east abutment.
 A sandstone parapet rests on a projecting stone string course.
 Except where replaced by concrete, Bramley Fall stone copings run the length of the bridge.
 Inscriptions of masons can be seen on the inside face of the copings over the crown of the centre arch.
 Flood bridges to the east and west have seven smaller and lower segmental brick arches.
 A separate bridge was built for the southbound carriageway when the road was dualled in the early 1960s.

 Public footpaths

 The Ouse Valley Way passes through the village and runs alongside the Ouse to the south and east.

 Village facilities

-The Royal Oak public house has been licensed since at least 1819.
+The Royal Oak public house closed in 2022 after having been licensed since at least 1819.

-A post office is in a courtyard to the rear.
+A cafe and post office remain in the rear courtyard.

-Roxton CE Academy caters for up to 90 girls and boys aged from 3 to 11 years and is governed locally under the auspices of The Diocese of St Albans Multi-Academy Trust.
+Roxton CE Academy caters for up to 90 children aged from 3 to 11 and is governed locally under the auspices of The Diocese of St Albans Multi-Academy Trust.
 The school buildings date from 1963.

 Roxton Garden Centre on Bedford Road includes a restaurant and maze.